Lashley leads wire-to-wire in Detroit for 1st PGA Tour win

-DETROIT (AP) — Nate Lashley completed an unlikely wire-to-wire victory in the Rocket Mortgage Classic on Sunday for his first PGA Tour title.
+DETROIT (AP) — Nate Lashley walked toward the 18th green at Detroit Golf Club on the verge of winning his first PGA Tour title, thinking about the plane crash that killed his parents and girlfriend.

+“It was surreal,” Lashley said Sunday after completing an unlikely wire-to-wire victory in the Rocket Mortgage Classic.
+“I didn’t know what to think.
+There was a lot going through my mind.”

-Lashley closed with a 2-under 70 to finish at 25-under 263 and win by six shots, the margin he took into the day after opening with rounds of 63, 67 and 63.
+Lashley closed with a 2-under 70 to finish at 25-under 263 and win by six shots, the margin he took into the day.

-The 36-year-old Lashley’s parents and girlfriend were killed in a plane crash 15 years ago.
-He dabbled in real estate after graduating from the University of Arizona, quit playing professional golf several years ago and resumed playing in the PGA Tour’s minor leagues.
+His parents and girlfriend were killed in a plane crash 15 years ago.
+He dabbled in real estate after graduating from the University of Arizona, briefly quit playing professional golf several years ago and resumed playing in the PGA Tour’s minor leagues.

 “Without my parents, I wouldn’t have started playing golf when I was little,” said Lashley, who began playing when he was 8.
-“They did everything to help me have a career.”

 Monday qualifier Doc Redman shot a 67 to finish second.
 Rory Sabbatini (68) and Wes Roach (68) were another stroke back.

+“It’s a great story — last man in the field,” he said.
+“I was happy to get in the field.
+And to win it, it’s a dream come true.”

-The Nebraskan took full advantage, shooting a career-low 63 in the first round to take a lead he refused to lose at Detroit Golf Club.
+The Nebraskan took full advantage of the opportunity, shooting a career-low 63 in the first round to take a lead he refused to lose.
 Lashley stayed atop the leaderboard with a 67 on Friday and gave himself a cushion with another 9-under 63 Saturday.

 On the brink of breaking through during his second PGA Tour season, his sister, girlfriend, buddies and family friends flew to Detroit to join him.

-Brooke Lashley, who lives near her brother in Arizona, was in awe of as fans followed and cheered for her little brother as they stood along the ropes from tee to green.
+Brooke Lashley, who lives near her younger brother in Arizona, was in awe of as fans followed and cheered for her little brother as they stood along the ropes from tee to green.

 “I’m sure a lot of these people didn’t know him a couple days ago,” she said, standing near the No. 8 green.
 “He’s doing all he can to focus, but this is so incredible.
 It’s foreign to him because he’s never had this much attention.
 He’s never played in front of a gallery like this with TV cameras all over the place.”

-In 2014, parents Rod and Char Lashley and girlfriend Leslie Hofmeister, all of Scottsbluff, Nebraska, were missing for three days before their bodies and the wreckage were found near the 13,780-foot Gannett Peak in Wyoming after watching him play in a tournament for the University of Arizona.
+His parents, Rod and Char Lashley, and girlfriend Leslie Hofmeister, all of Scottsbluff, Nebraska, were missing for three days before their bodies and the wreckage were found near the 13,780-foot Gannett Peak in Wyoming after watching him play in a tournament for the University of Arizona in 2004.

-“It rocked our community,” recalled Helen Reinhardt, a family friend from Nebraska.
+“It rocked our community,” recalled Helen Reinhardt, a family friend.

-Reinhardt and her husband, Jim, boarded a charter plane in Nebraska that stopped in Minnesota to pick up Lashley’s girlfriend and arrived in the Motor City on Sunday.
+Reinhardt and her husband, Jim, boarded a charter plane in Nebraska that stopped in Minnesota to pick up Lashley’s girlfriend, Ashlie Reed, and arrived in the Motor City on Sunday.

 “It’s great to be here to watch his dream come true after watching him play in the Dakotas Tour and work his way up to here,” said Jeff Peck, one of about a dozen of Lashley’s friends at Detroit Golf Club.